dentonzh/Eggspress/README.md

 ## Forking Eggspress
 Log into your Github account and [fork Eggspress](https://github.com/dentonzh/Eggspress/fork).
 Provide a name and description of your choosing and click "Create fork."

 This process takes a few seconds.
-When it's completed, Github will take you to your new forked repository.
+When completed, Github will take you to your forked copy of the Eggspress repository.

 Keep this tab open.
 We'll return to it in a moment.